asep3192/Guess_The_Number_Wiki_/downloads/GTN-Easygamemode-V1.2-OfficalRelease/README_GTN_EASY.txt

 Rules
 No cheating.
 Do not Delete this READ ME text document.
 When updating "replace all files" with the new version.
-You can keep the .dll files as long as they are with the game (in the same location) (.exe).
+You can keep the .dll files as long as they are with the game (in the same location as the .exe).
 DO NOT DELETE .dll files or else the game will stop working.
 Do not distribute.
 Unless you are backing up files (file history, or other system back up options).
 Do Not Plagiarize
 If You would like to distribute The Game out of the Reasons Listed above than Please use The download Link on the website.
-You can access that here or you can copy the download link from the Guess The Number Wiki - Easy Gamemode Page, (https://asep3192.github.io/Guess_The_Number_Wiki/Easy_Gamemode.html)
+You can access that here or you can copy the download link from the Guess The Number Wiki - Easy Gamemode Page, (https://asep3192.com/Easy_Gamemode)

-To Find out what was added and/or removed from/into the game, Check the Update Notes Text File
+To Find out what was added and/or removed the game, Check the Update Notes Text File

 Links:
 Creators Github: github.com/asep3192
-GTN Wiki Website: dub.sh/GTN-wiki
+GTN Wiki Website: asep3192.com
-Easy Game mode Page: https://asep3192.github.io/Guess_The_Number_Wiki/Easy_Gamemode.html If you would like to contact the creator you can contact them through Twiter/X at: x.com/asep3192 and then message or DM.
+Easy Game mode Page: asep3192.com/Easy_Gamemode
-OR through email at: Coming soon
+If you would like to contact the creator you can contact them through email at: asep1582dev@gmail.com

 Date Released